Approximation of Functions over Manifolds: A Moving Least-Squares Approach: Preliminaries -- the Manifold-MLS framework

 $ \theta(t) $ is a non-negative weight function rapidly decreasing as $t \rightarrow \infty$ (e.g. a Gaussian, or an indicator function on an interval around zero), $\| \cdot \|$ is the Euclidean norm and $\Pi_m^d$ is the space of polynomials of total degree $m$ in $\mathbb{R}^d$.
 Then, the MLS approximation is defined as,

 Notice, that if $\theta(t)$ is of finite support then the approximation is made local, and if $\lim_{t\rightarrow 0}\theta(t)=\infty$ the MLS approximation interpolates the data.

 We wish to quote here two previous results regarding the resulting approximation presented in \cite{levin1998MLSapproximation}.
 In Section \ref{sec:M-MLSFunction} we will prove properties extending these theorems to the general case of approximation of functions over a $d$-dimensional manifold embedded in $\RR^n$. \begin{Theorem} Let $\theta(t) \in C^\infty$ and let the distribution of the data points $\lbrace x_i \rbrace_{i=1}^{N}$ be such that the problem is well conditioned (i.e., the least-squares matrix of \eqref{eq:basicMLS} is invertible).
-Then the MLS approximation is a $C^\infty$ function. \end{Theorem} \begin{remark} In case $\lim_{t\rightarrow 0}\theta(t) = \infty$, the the MLS approximant will interpolate the data points $\lbrace f(x_i) \rbrace_{i=1}^{N}$. \end{remark} The second result, dealing with the approximation order with respect to the norm
+Then the MLS approximation is a $C^\infty$ function. \end{Theorem}